foldda/snappable/README.md

 Snappable is a library for generic component interfacing.
 Just like the Lego joints that guarantee joining any Lego block into a model, regardless of the model's arbitrary purpose or the Lego block's individual shape,  Snappable offers a simple data transport layer API, through which connected components can _freely exchange arbitrarily complex data between each other_ regardless of how different or incompatible their internal data models[^2].
 Snappable allows these "snappable" and "detachable" components can be independently developed or be separately acquired, meaning Logo-like flexibility in app-building and component reuse.

-[^2]: While the data transport layer allows physically exchanging data between the components collaborative interaction, there is still a "logical" application-layer typically implemented in the components themselves where the data is interpreted and consumed.
+[^2]: While the data transport layer allows physically exchanging data between the components collaborative interaction, there is still a "logical" application-layer typically implemented in the components themselves, where the data is interpreted and consumed.

 Another analogy for describing Snappable is the breadboard used for building prototype electronic circuits.
-By connecting electronic components and ICs via conductive metal wires and pins, breadboard allows transferring electrical signals between the electronic components according to a circuit design.
-Similarly, Snappable defines the pins and wires that connects software components for building a collabrative application.
+By connecting electronic components and ICs via conductive metal wires and pins, a breadboard allows transferring electrical signals between the electronic components according to a circuit design.
+Similarly, Snappable defines the pins and wires that connect software components for building a collaborative application.

 <img src="img/breadboard.webp" width="350" align="center">

-Like in both analogies, the joints connecting software components (Lego's joint, and breadboard's conductive wire/pin) need to be simple and universal, which are the key features implemented by the Snappable library.
+Like in both analogies, the joints connecting software components (Lego's joint, and breadboard's conductive wire/pin) are the key for simple and universal physical components interfacing, and the Snappable library is implementing such joints for connecting software components.

 ## Using A Universal Data Container

-The foundation technology of the Snappable API is an universal, text-based data encoding format called RDA (Recursive Delimited Array).
-Charian is a RDA codec API that renders RDA as a simple multi-dimemsional-array structure that promises having the ability to accomandate any arbitarary structured data.
+The core technology of the Snappable API is a universal, text-based data encoding format called RDA (Recursive Delimited Array).
+Charian is an RDA codec API that renders RDA as a simple multidimensional array structure that promises having the ability to accommodate any arbitrary structured data.

 Attributed to its recursive, expandable multidimensional array structure, an RDA container can be used as a dynamically expandable, practically unlimited storage space that any data object can fit in.
 Also, as it can be converted to and from a text string, an RDA container can be passed between independent programs, such as via in-process or remote function calls, or via networked data transfer or anything in between.

-## Unified Data Exchange Facilitation
+## Facilitating Unified Data Exchange

 Leveraging the RDA universal data container, the Snappable API defines a data transport layer consisit of set of classes and functions that a "snappable component" (explained below) would utilize and exchange data with the other snappable components.
 The way how a snappable component using the provided data transport layer is very straight-forward, and can be conceptually explained as below -